nf-core/rnaseq/docs/usage.md

 Compressed reference files are also supported by the pipeline i.e. standard files with the `.gz` extension and indices folders with the `tar.gz` extension.

+> **NB:** If you are using [GENCODE](https://www.gencodegenes.org/) reference genome files please specify the `--gencode` parameter because the format of these files is slightly different to ENSEMBL genome files.
+The `--fc_group_features_type` parameter will automatically be set to `gene_type` as opposed to `gene_biotype`, respectively.
+If you are running Salmon, the `--gencode` flag will also be passed to the index building step to overcome parsing issues resulting from the transcript IDs in GENCODE fasta files being separated by vertical pipes (`|`) instead of spaces (see [this issue](https://github.com/COMBINE-lab/salmon/issues/15)).

 ## featureCounts Extra Gene Names

 ### Default "`gene_name`" Attribute Type